-When used responsibly, drugs and alcohol can provide fun and pleasurable experiences for partners to enjoy together.
-Unfortunately, being intoxicated can also put you in situations where abusive partners may try to take advantage of you; they may also try to get you intoxicated for the purpose of taking advantage of you while you’re unable to give consent.
+Unfortunately, being intoxicated from the use of drugs and alcohol may put you in situations where abusive partners may try to take advantage of you; they may also try to get you intoxicated for the purpose of taking advantage of you while you’re unable to give consent.

 Risk factors to consider when using drugs or alcohol include: